Hybrid Prepaid: The New Telecom Subscription Plan Paradigm

 This included companies like Amazon, Dollar Shave Club, Netflix, and Hello Fresh, whose business models depend on capturing recurring and predictable revenues from its customers.
 Subscription business models have made much of that possible.
 Customers like it because it is simple to understand, costs less than having to visit brick and mortar business locations, and is customized to them.

-As the Subscription E-commerce Global Market Report 2022 shows, the subscription business model continues to see growth potential.
-The global e-commerce market is expected to grow 64.64% to $120.04 billion in 2022 and to $904 billion by 2026.
+As the Subscription E-commerce Global Market Report 2024 shows, the subscription business model continues to see growth potential.
+The global e-commerce market has grown from to $120 billion in 2022 to $330 billion in 2024 and has expected growth rate CAGR of 61.1% from 2024 to 2033.

 Subscription offerings include service subscriptions, subscription boxes, and digital content subscriptions among others.
 Telecom industry trends show operators are looking to tap into this growth by starting to dip their toes into service subscription offerings, in the form of the “Hybrid Prepaid” service plan, to leverage this trend.